Garvitt-Jain/Conference_room-booking/README.md

 # Conference_room-booking
-A web-app to book conference rooms in the college community giving priority to faculty over students.
+A web app to book conference rooms in the college community giving priority to faculty over students done as a group course project at IIT Mandi.